 Saint Mary's University of Minnesota offers a Bachelor of Science in Nursing Pre-Licensure Program.
 The BSN Program is designed as a four-year residential cohort model with direct-entry for qualified incoming freshmen students.
-The BSN program is approved by the Minnesota Board of Nursing and accredited by Commission on Collegiate Nursing Education.
+The baccalaureate degree program in nursing at Saint Mary's University of Minnesota is accredited by the Commission on Collegiate Nursing Education.
 Graduates of the BSN Program are qualified to sit for the NCLEX to obtain licensure as a Registered Nurse.